- Concrete Driveways Info

 Cost of a Concrete DrivewayFrom plain gray to highly customized, find average costs per square foot for concrete driveways

-A plain gray concrete driveway costs between $5 and $7 per square foot to install, while one installed with decorative colors or finishes can range from $8 to $18, or more, per square foot.
-Concrete is an ideal choice for getting the look of stone or pavers, without the higher cost.
-Design options are nearly endless, giving you the opportunity to create a one-of-a-kind driveway that enhances your home’s curb appeal.
+A concrete driveway costs from $8 to $18 per square foot, depending on decorative colors and finishes.
+While a plain gray concrete driveway costs between $5 and $7 per square foot to install.
+Concrete is ideal for getting the look of stone or pavers, without the high cost.
+Options are endless, so you can get a one-of-a-kind driveway that enhances your home’s curb appeal.

 HOW MUCH IS A CONCRETE DRIVEWAY?

-To help you budget, here are the average price ranges and what you might expect to get for basic, mid-range and high-end decorative concrete driveways:
+To help you budget, here are average price ranges for decorative concrete driveways and what you might get for your money: